Holy War (BYU–Utah): 2005–2015: Mendenhall versus Whittingham

 In 2005, Bronco Mendenhall and Kyle Whittingham started as head coaches at BYU and Utah, respectively.
-Whittingham was offered the job at BYU before turning it down and accepting the position at Utah, which added to the rivalry between the two coaches.
+Whittingham, a BYU alum, was offered the job at BYU before turning it down and accepting the position at Utah, which added to the rivalry between the two coaches.
 Whittingham won the overall series against Mendenhall with a tally of 7–3.
 Eight of the ten games were decided by a touchdown or less.
-In a December 17, 2009 column, writer Stewart Mandel called the coaching rivalry the best coaching rivalry of that decade.
+In a December 17, 2009, column, writer Stewart Mandel called the coaching rivalry the best coaching rivalry of that decade.

-First overtime game
+2005: First overtime game

 The 2005 season saw some striking parallels between the two programs.
-Both had replaced their former head coaches, struggled through parts of their seasons, and would finish the regular season with 6–5 records.
+Both had replaced their former head coaches, struggled through parts of their seasons, and would each finish the regular season with 6–5 records.
 When the two met in Provo in November 2005, BYU was looking for its first win against the Utes in three seasons.
 Utah was looking for a winning record and a shot at a bowl game.
 BYU entered as the favorite because Utah would be playing without its starting quarterback and its best wide receiver, who had been injured in their previous game.
 The Utes' played junior college transfer Brett Ratliff as quarterback.
-The fourth quarter ended with a tied score of 34-34.
+The fourth quarter ended with a tied score of 34–34.
 In overtime, Ratliff completed a touchdown pass leading to a 41–34 Utah victory.
-Ratliff completed 17 of 32 passes for 240 yards and four touchdowns, and rushing for 112 yards on 19 carries and a touchdown.
+Ratliff completed 17 of 32 passes for 240 yards and four touchdowns and rushed for 112 yards on 19 carries and a touchdown.
 He was responsible for all five Utah touchdowns.

-Beck to Harline
+2006: Beck to Harline

 The two teams met again in November 2006, this time in Salt Lake City.
 BYU gained an early lead, then fell behind and trailed for much of the game.
 BYU won the game 33–31 with a last-minute touchdown pass from John Beck to Jonny Harline.
 The win gave BYU an undefeated record of 8–0 in MWC play.
 Harline caught the pass on his knees in the end zone with no Utah defender near him.
 The play led to BYU fans creating and wearing T-shirts reading "Harline's still open."